Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 - The L1 cache has replacement, and LRU updates disabled.
 - L1 cache indicates a cache hit

+### Integration (March 26th \- Present):
+A number of changes must be made to support the integration of the L1 instruction cache, along with the addition of several new signals:
+- PCSrc must be made an output from the riscvpipelined module and connected as an input to the L1 instruction cache.
+This allows the cache to disable replacement and LRU updates on a branch misprediction.
+- The L1Miss signal from the L1 instruction cache must be connected as an input to the riscvpipelined module, and subsequently forwarded to the hazard control unit.
+- The hazard control unit must be updated to appropriately assert stall signals when L1Miss is high.

+These are the primary changes required for initial integration.

+For the time being, the RepReady and RepWord signals will be treated as top-level inputs in the design, as there is currently no L2 cache.
+This setup is temporary and intended to allow for proper testing.
+These inputs will eventually be connected to the L2 cache.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**